preciofishbone/OmniaDocsG2/blocks/accordion/index.rst

 With this block you can add the posibility to enter expandle text on a page.
 The content is added using Write mode.

+In Omnia 6.5, this block is replaced by the FAQ block, see this page for more information: :doc:`The FAQ block </blocks/faq/index>`

 For the end user an Accordion entry can look like this:

 .. image:: accordion-entry.png